Integrative Microbial and Plant Systems Research Experience

 - Upload a one-page statement of purpose and a transcript (downloaded or scanned transcripts are acceptable).
 Please have these ready prior to completing the application.

 - The personal statement should demonstrate why you are interested in science and research, your career and educational goals, and why you think this research experience would benefit you.
 Include any laboratory skills, research experience, awards, honors or extracurricular activities you would like us to know about.
 Please also discuss preferred areas of research based on the sample projects listed above.

-- Ask one faculty member to use the program recommendation form to submit a letter of recommendation.
+- Ask one faculty member to submit a letter of recommendation.